aren-01/Customer-Management-Cloud-Application/README.md

 You need to configure the GitHub permissions using the least privilege principle when setting up your integration on AWS.
 Always follow the principle of least privilege to authorize GitHub.

+## How to Deploy It?

+This system can work on AWS Free Tier accounts.

+1. Fork the repo
+2. Authorize a GitHub role on AWS following the least privilege princible for the services used in this system.
+3. Create repository secrets as follows, use the strings provided by AWS for AWS_ROLE_TO_ASSUME:

+`AWS_ROLE_TO_ASSUME`

+`CLOUDFRONT_SECRET`

+`DB_PASSWORD`

+`SESSION_SECRET`

+4. Start the deployment in the actions tab.
+5. After deployment, manually create a Congito user to log into the system through CloudFront.
+6. In case you prefer to remove the entire system, in the actions tab, use `Destroy the all deployment`